s-zeid/DerpScrubber/README.markdown

 DerpScrubber.disable()
 ----------------------
-Disables the scrubber bar, hiding the highlighted area but preserving the position.
+Disables the scrubber bar, hiding the highlighted area and handle but preserving the position.

 DerpScrubber.enable()
 ---------------------